Bike boxes: how to choose the best bike box

 For example, our gravel bikes weigh around 12kg each.
 If we were to buy a case that weighed over 11kg we would be over the 23kg limit most airlines set for luggage.

 3. How often will you be using your bike box?

 How often you plan to use your bike box is something else you need to consider when selecting the best option for you.
 For a one-off trip, a free cardboard box may offer the best solution.
-Conversely, if you plan to travel regularly then you will need something that is much more durable and reusable.
+Conversely, if you plan to use it regularly then you will need something that is much more durable and reusable.

-4. How much disassembly is required
+4. How much disassembly is required for bike travel

 Generally the smaller the bike box you purchase the more disassembly of your bike is required.
 For the smallest boxes on the market, you may have to remove the handlebars and even forks from your bike while others will simply require you to take your wheels off.
 When you are looking at different options make sure you know what is required in terms of packing the bike into the box and that you are comfortable doing that yourself.

 You may be looking for a box for the purpose of bike shipping for an event or for a holiday.
 Check with the shipping company you plan to use and see if there are any specific packing requirements that you need to take into account.
 Many shipping and courier companies stipulate that a cardboard bike box is the only packing option they will accept.
 The logistic systems of shipping companies are different from that of airlines and many of the bike boxes for purchase are designed with airports in mind and not shipping companies.

 6. Other transport considerations